jaantollander/masters-thesis/content/10_introduction.md

 Problems from parallel file system usage concern the high-performance clusters at *CSC -- IT Center for Science*, an organization that provides ICT services for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
 [@about-csc]
 <!-- These services include high-performance computing, cloud computing, data storage, network services, training, and technical support. -->
-At the time of writing, CSC operates three high-performance clusters, *Puhti*, *Mahti*, and the pan-europian *LUMI*, which all use the *Lustre* parallel file system [@lustre-storage-architecture].
+At the time of writing, CSC operates three high-performance clusters, *Puhti*, *Mahti*, and the pan-european *LUMI*, which all use the *Lustre* parallel file system [@lustre-storage-architecture].
 Especially the Puhti cluster is susceptible to service disruptions from heavy file system usage, which leads to lost productivity and billing units for the users.
 We believe that monitoring file system usage will help us to identify the causes of the problems and take action faster to alleviate them.